olaven/olaven.github.io/posts/reflections/advent_of_the_threadmill.md

 ### Day five
 I'm finally starting to get somewhere close to achieving "the zone" I can get into when riding my bike.
-I'm still far away, noticeably less so.
+I'm still far away, but noticeably less so.

 I arrived at 19:00 and did 2x 10 minutes of